LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of using some of the built-in database handling methods in order to implement dynamic object state

+- `edcgs`
+	several examples of Extended Definite Clause Grammars (EDCGs)

+- `encodings`
+	very simple example of using the experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog, CxProlog, JIProlog, SICStus Prolog, or Lean Prolog)

 - `engines`
 	examples of using threaded engines to implement fluents, lazy meta-predicates, interactors, and simple agents (requires Logtalk to be run with SWI-Prolog)

-- `encodings`
-	very simple example of using the experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog, CxProlog, JIProlog, SICStus Prolog, or Lean Prolog)

 - `errors`
 	example showing the Logtalk compiler warning and error reporting